-The proof above can be applied to the case where the cancellation rates are independent of the state of order book $\mathbf{X'}(t)$---We shall denote the order book $\mathbf{X}'(t)$ in order to highlight that the assumption of proportional cancellation rates is relaxed.
+The proof above can be applied to the case where the cancellation rates do not depend on the state of the order book $\mathbf{X'}(t)$---We shall denote the order book $\mathbf{X}'(t)$ in order to highlight that the assumption of proportional cancellation rates is relaxed.
 The probability of a cancellation $dC^{\pm}_i(t)$ in $[t, t + \delta t]$ is now